anu71195/deduplication-of-patients-name/README.md

 ```
 $ python3 deduplication.py
 ```
-The required files for it are training_data.csv, input.csv.
+The required files for it are training_data.csv, input.csv. <br />
-With each training example having attribute first name, last name, dob, gender.
+With each training example having attribute first name, last name, dob, gender.<br />
-The output will be generated in output.csv.
+The output will be generated in output.csv.<br />
-These names can be changed from data.py
+These names can be changed from data.py<br />
-The output will be the number of unique patients from the input given.
+The output will be the number of unique patients from the input given. <br />

 # AUTHOR:
 	Anurag Ramteke